duckduckgo/android-search-and-stories/README.md

 ## Getting started

 We're currently evaluating a variety of CI systems and suggested development environments.
 Android provides a rich set of environments, most of which are currently supported.

-### Jumping in
+You can familiarize yourself with the code by working on the following low hanging fruit:
 - bug fixes
 - layout fixes
 - security fixes